 Most people of any political or 'religious' faction uphold some idea of an 'age of consent': an age before which a person is supposedly unable to consent to certain types of interaction and if they say they consent then they're wrong, and the people who believe in this will therefore claim that the act must be prevented even if both parties explicitly say they consent.

-I've never heard any such person attempt to define consent, but beyond my doubt that they'd define in it a way that doesn't leave the age of consent an obviously made-up special case, the idea falls apart intrinsically.
+I've never heard any such person attempt to define consent, but beyond my doubt that they'd define it in a way that doesn't leave the age of consent an obviously made-up special case, the idea falls apart intrinsically.

 Recreational drug use should be illegal because it causes medical issues and most of the people who use them only do so out of ignorance of the risks, so they aren't really consenting;